erickmcarvalho/likepdo/README.md

 Here's a very simple way to install:

-1. Use [Composer](http://getcomposer.org) to install Whoops into your project:
+1. Use [Composer](http://getcomposer.org) to install LikePDO into your project:

     ```bash
     composer require erickmcarvalho/likepdo:0.1.0